ashepherd/film-journal/_posts/2023-12-04-2023-xmas-challenge-forget.md

 {% include image.html id="present" style="max-width: 560px" %}
 **Second**, Paulie is confronted by his roommate, Adrian (the Present).
 He tries to shame her by calling her "busted".
 {% include image.html id="future" style="max-height: 560px" %}
 **Finally**, Paulie is confonted by the silent Rocky (the Future) staring into the eyes of what Paulie could be if he's just shift his attitude.
-(Remember, the ghost of Christmas Yet to Come never speaks)
+(Remember, the Ghost of Christmas Yet to Come never speaks)

 ## Credits